Lead with Confidence and Inspire with Innovation

 More Testimonials

 Serving on the GELC was a great opportunity to expand my skills and profile.
 The College of Liberal Arts and Sciences is an expansive field that covers so many different majors, and I had a chance to interact with many of them.
-It was also a great experience to get more administrative experience, especially for projects that I might work on in the future as a professor. ~ Chris Litten, PhD Student in Applied Applied Linguistics and Technology, GELC for College of Liberal Arts and Science
+It was also a great experience to get more administrative experience, especially for projects that I might work on in the future as a professor. ~ Chris Litten, PhD Student in Applied Linguistics and Technology, GELC for College of Liberal Arts and Sciences

 As someone passionate about guiding students, GELC offered a chance to lead in new ways.
 One of the most exciting and formative moments for me was the opportunity to moderate a panel of experienced leaders in academia.
 It’s not an opportunity you encounter every day.
 I learned that leadership isn’t just about guiding others, it’s about growing yourself.
-It challenged me to step outside my comfort zone and grow as a leader.
-Zarina Wafula, School of Education, GELC for College of Health and Human Sciences
+It challenged me to step outside my comfort zone and grow as a leader. ~ Zarina Wafula, School of Education, GELC for College of Health and Human Sciences

 ISU Innovation Corps (I-Corps)